Learning through play

 According to the UN Convention on the Rights of the Child, every child has a fundamental right to participate freely in play.
 We might associate learning through play with young children, but play is beneficial at all ages.

-When adults and children play, everyone thrives.
-Kathy Hirsh-Pasek and Roberta Golinkoff discuss the importance of play.
+When adults and children play, everyone thrives, say Kathy Hirsh-Pasek and Roberta Golinkoff.

 Infusing everyday activities with fun supports children’s learning.